GeyserMC/GeyserWebsite/wiki/geyser/playit-gg.md

 :::

 :::warning
 The playit.gg Minecraft server plugin does not support UDP tunnels.
-You will need to use the program agent instead!
+You will need to use the program agent instead, if you can't use the program, you have to use Geyser-Standalone and connect to your server with that!
 :::

 - If you already have playit.gg running & set up (for e.g. Minecraft Java edition), skip steps 1 and 2 and proceed with step 3.